CheickPaul/Finance-Python-Learning-Portfolio/epat--quantinsti/modules/m01_epat_primer/primer04_statistics/notes_statistics.md

 # CHAP IX :  Covariance & Correlation

-The goal of this chapter is to study the association or relationship between 2 or nore variables.
+The goal of this chapter is to study the association or relationship between 2 or more variables.

 #### 1. <ins>Covariance </ins>
-Covariance measure the strenght of linear relationship between 2 random variables.In plain english, covariance measures how 2 randoms variables evolve in the same time.
+Covariance measure the strenght of linear relationship between 2 random variables.In other words, covariance measures how 2 randoms variables evolve in the same time.

 - Positive : When X is above this its mean, Y also tends to be above its mean